-Martha Brown (Chair, Community Representative), a board member and treasurer of the National Black Music Caucus (NASPAAM), is a retired music specialist who worked for the Los Angeles and Long Beach Unified School Districts.
-Brown served as a supervisor of student teachers in music education at California State University, Long Beach.
-She earned a Bachelor of Arts degree in music education from the Chicago Musical College division at Roosevelt University; a Master’s of Music degree from Western Michigan University; a Master’s of Music Therapy degree from the University of Kansas; and a Doctor of Musical Arts degree from the University of Southern California.
+Brown, a board member and treasurer of the National Black Music Caucus, is a retired music specialist who worked for the Los Angeles and Long Beach Unified School Districts.
+Brown, a resident of Carson, served as a supervisor of student teachers in music education at California State University, Long Beach.
+She earned a bachelor's degree in music education from the Chicago Musical College division at Roosevelt University; a master's degree in music from Western Michigan University; a master's degree in music therapy from the University of Kansas; and a doctorate of musical arts from the University of Southern California.

-Irene Shandell (Community Representative) is retired from the Internal Revenue Service where she supervised revenue officers.
+Shandell-Taylor is a resident of Compton who retired from the Internal Revenue Service where she supervised revenue officers.
 Her responsibilities involved administering, supervising, and performing work related to collecting delinquent taxes, surveying for unreported taxes, and securing delinquent returns.
-She received a bachelor's degree in general education from California State University, Dominguez Hills, with a minor in public administration.
+She is currently a Court Appointed Special Advocate for foster children (CASA of Los Angeles).
+The City of Compton's mayor appointed Shandell-Taylor commissioner assigned to the city's Oversight Committee.
+She received an associate degree from Los Angeles Southwest College and a bachelor's degree in general education from California State University, Dominguez Hills, with a minor in public administration.